gpsilva2003/CRHPC2022/MPI/README.md

 #### Windows

-No Windows, a opção preferencial é usar o emulador de terminal Cygwin ou o Windows Subsystem para Linux (WSL) para Windows 10.
-Ambos fornecem uma interface semelhante à maioria dos clusters HPC.
+On Windows, the preferred option is to use the Cygwin terminal emulator or Windows Subsystem for Linux (WSL) for Windows 10.
+Both provide an interface similar to most HPC clusters.

-Se você decidir usar o Cygwin, precisará instalar alguns pacotes usando o instalador do Cygwin.
+If you decide to use Cygwin, you will need to install some packages using the Cygwin installer.
-Se você já tem o Cygwin instalado, você deve executar o instalador e certificar-se de que os seguintes pacotes estejam selecionados:
+If you already have Cygwin installed, you should run the installer and make sure the following packages are selected:

     - gcc-core e gcc-fortran
     - openmpi, libopenmpi40, libopenmpihf08_40, libopenmpiusef08_40, openmpi-devel e openmpi-devel.